bytebase/bytebase.com/content/docs/tutorials/database-cicd-best-practice-with-azure-devops.md

 published_at: 2023/10/24 14:15
 feature_image: /content/docs/tutorials/database-cicd-best-practice-with-azure-devops/database-cicd-with-azure-devops.webp
 tags: Tutorial
-integrations: "Azure-DevOps"
+integrations: 'Azure DevOps'
 level: Intermediate
 description: We already have CI/CD for code delivery, why not the database?
 Imagine applying and deploying database changes the same way you would application code.
 ---

-_Wanna GitLab or GitHub instead?_ 👉
+_Wanna other VCS providers instead?_ 👉

 - [The Database CI/CD Best Practice with GitLab](/docs/tutorials/database-cicd-best-practice-with-gitlab)
 - [The Database CI/CD Best Practice with GitHub](/docs/tutorials/database-cicd-best-practice-with-github)